Top pest control, lawn, and arbor software provider ServicePro joins ServiceTitan family

-LOS ANGELES, Feb.
-2, 2021 /PRNewswire/ -- ServiceTitan, the premier software solution for residential and commercial service contractors, announces a new partnership with ServicePro, the best-in-class software solution for the pest, lawn, and arbor industries, to deliver unmatched expertise and support to customers via scaled resources and innovation.
+COLUMBUS, Ohio, Feb.
+2, 2021 /PRNewswire/ -- ServicePro, the best-in-class software solution for the pest, lawn, and arbor industries, announces a new partnership with ServiceTitan, the premier software solution for residential and commercial service contractors, that will deliver unmatched expertise and support to customers through scaled resources and innovation.

 ServicePro will continue to help its customers meet their goals as part of the ServiceTitan family of companies.
 ServiceTitan's investment ensures improved ROI for ServicePro users with a heightened focus on live support, dedicated account management, and improved product experience.